wtrekell/OmniGen2/README.md

 - `cfg_range_start`, `cfg_range_end`: Define the timestep range where CFG is applied.
 Per this [paper](https://arxiv.org/abs/2404.07724), reducing cfg_range_end can significantly decrease inference time with a negligible impact on quality.

 **Some suggestions for improving generation quality:**
+- 1. Use High-Quality Images
+  - Provide clear images, preferably with a resolution **greater than 512×512 pixels**.
-- Use high-resolution and high-quality images.
-Images that are too small or blurry will also result in low-quality output.
-We recommend ensuring that the input image size is greater than 512 whenever possible.
+  - Small or blurry inputs will result in low-quality outputs.
+- 2. Be Specific with Instructions
+  - Clearly describe both **what to change** and **how you want it changed**.
-- Provide detailed instructions.
-For in-context generation tasks, specify which elements from which image the model should use.
+  - For in-context generation tasks, explicitly state which elements should come from which image.
+For example, instead of "Add bird to desk", say "Add the bird from image 1 onto the desk in image 2."
-- Try to use English as much as possible, as OmniGen2 currently performs better in English than in Chinese.
+- 3. Prioritize English
+The model currently performs best with **English** prompts.

 ## 💻 Resources Requirement
 OmniGen2 natively requires an **NVIDIA RTX 3090** or an equivalent GPU with approximately **17GB of VRAM**.
 For devices with less VRAM, you can enable **CPU Offload** to run the model.